-Business Update Related To COVID-19
+Business Update related to COVID-19

-For over two years, the COVID-19 pandemic has impacted businesses globally including in every geography in which the Company operates.
+For nearly three years, the COVID-19 pandemic has impacted businesses globally including in every geography in which the Company operates.
 Our businesses have remained resilient throughout the pandemic and demand for our advice and services remains strong.
-However, uncertainty remains in the economic outlook, and the ultimate extent of the impact of COVID-19 to the Company will depend on future developments that it is unable to predict, including new waves of infection from emerging variants of the virus and potential renewed restrictions and mandates by various governments or agencies.
+The ultimate extent of the impact of COVID-19 to the Company will depend on future developments that it is unable to predict.